Community Tracing Protocols

 The CDC defines “close contact” as having been within 6 feet of an infected person for a cumulative of 15 minutes over a 24-hour period.

-Your ResponsibilitiesIt is your responsibility as a member of the Brandeis community to work truthfully and cooperatively with Brandeis Community Tracing Program staff.
+Your ResponsibilitiesIt is your responsibility as a member of the Brandeis community to work truthfully, cooperatively and respectfully with Brandeis Community Tracing Program staff.
 Your cooperation is mandated by both university and state guidelines.
 In addition, the program cannot work unless the information provided to contact tracers is accurate and complete.
+Anyone who harrasses, ignores, or refuses to cooperate when contacted by case tracers may face disciplinary action.

 To encourage honesty and collaboration, any information received during the contact tracing process that may be in violation of COVID-19 policies will be covered under the COVID Amnesty Policy, and the university will not pursue conduct action.